WNAS: Programming

-WNAS can be picked up throughout all of the Louisville metropolitan area and is known for its eclectic programming.
+WNAS can be picked up throughout all of the Louisville metropolitan area and is known for its electric programming.
 The station broadcasts music 24 hours a day when it's not covering boys and girls basketball, football, baseball, and volleyball for both New Albany and Floyd Central.
-The station provides streaming audio from its website (wnas.org).
-WNAS-New Albany can also be heard online through their (TuneIn) TuneIn feed, which can also be downloaded for free on any smartphone.
+The station also provides streaming audio from its website and through their TuneIn feed.